rgpass/i_didnt_know_javascript/03_this_and_object_prototypes.md

 ```

 Summary: attempting to apply classes to JS is no good because...

 Chapter 4:

-* Classes are copies as functions whereas JS uses references -- overwriting the reference will change it for all instances
+* Classes are copies of functions whereas JS uses references -- overwriting the reference will change it for all instances
 * Making a copy of a function is sometimes functional at best
 * Before ES6's `super`, there was no easy was to apply relative polymorphism
 * Mixins do not allow for polymorphism in JS
 * Pseudo-polymorphism is brittle

 Chapter 5:

 * Adds confusion that functions are constructors
 * Adds confusion on what `new` is actually doing
 * Adds confusion that `instance.constructor` is a property on the instance, not its delegated object's property